muralimopidevi/EDA_Visulization_Streamlit/README.md

 # After installing packages, Run the program using following command
     streamlit run app.py

-HINT: place your datasets in a CSVfiles folder to performing the EDA.
+HINT: place your datasets in a CSVfiles folder to perform the EDA.
 ```